Information For Students

 Copyright provides the exclusive right to authors to control the use of their work (reproduce, prepare derivative works, distribute, perform and display the work publicly) and its benefits.
 A copyright can be sold or given to someone else, who becomes the owner of the copyright.
 There is an exception to the copyright law: fair use.

-Fair use: “the conditions under which you can use material that is copyrighted by someone else without paying royalties” (Source: Dictionary.com).
+Fair use: “reasonable and limited use of copyrighted material so as not to infringe upon copyright” (Source: Dictionary.com).
 Fair use allows the use of portions of copyrighted material without permission from the owner for purposes such as criticism, parody, news reporting, research and scholarship, and teaching.
-To determine whether a use of particular work is fair use, consider the following four factors:
+To determine whether the use of a particular work is fair use, consider the following four factors:

 - the purpose and character of your use